seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   creates it and needs no `signal` item of its own** — writing one would put the same fact in two places (map inv.
 20).
 An entry-class prohibition is backed by a `signal` item as before.
+- **A dated prohibition requires a dated class: the backing item's `dclass` is `primary` or `archive`, or the name is printed bare** (§11). `XXX до ДД.ММ` tells the Boss two things — do not enter, and this lifts on the 23rd — and the second is a published date, which is catalyst content and answers to §6's source rule like any other.
+A date only aggregators carry cannot be published as a catalyst item and may not arrive in `ИТОГ` through the one field that was never asked where its date came from.
+The prohibition itself survives the demotion intact: the coin stays in `ИЗБЕГАТЬ` on its `signal` item and is re-argued every run, which is what an unverified date deserves. **Measured 02.09:** `ARB до 23.09` was published on a date the run's own state records as carried by five aggregators with no primary, and `HYPE до 06.09` and `APT до 11.09` on vesting schedules never opened at the protocol.
 - **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
 A name carried in that field with no `items[]`